 Recently, we had a wedding there (the first non-catholic Christian wedding in that county) with over 200 in attendance.
 I was also able to lead 3 women to Christ after the wedding.

+Wedding decorations were streamers, balloons and flowers.
+The floor was traditionally covered with pine needles and flowers.
 Our only addition was the unity candles on the front table.

-"Welcome to the Wedding of the Gómez & Rodriquez Family"
+The sign at the front of the church said, "Welcome to the Wedding of the Gómez & Rodriquez Family"

-Many who attended the wedding had to stand outside
+Many who attended the wedding had to stand outside and look in the windows.
+Some were there more out of curiosity than anything!

-Cecilio and Belinda had the VERY FIRST
+Cecilio and Belinda had the VERY FIRST non-catholic wedding EVER performed in the Lenca department (county) of Opalaca.

-Another pastor, Florentino, whom we recently helped in the rebuilding of his motorcycle engine (only $150), has been using it to evangelize in different communities and has won 17 souls in two village campaigns within the past weeks.
+in the rebuilding of his motorcycle engine (only $150), has been using it to evangelize in different

-Altogether, in all our works and evangelism efforts, we have seen at least 125 saved this year.
-This doesn’t include the other churches that are now independent or have been turned over to other missionaries.
-I know the count would be much higher, to the glory of God!
+works and evangelism efforts, we have seen at least 125 saved this year.
+This doesn’t include the other

 My husband, Mike, rides his Rokon to Zapotillo for the first time.